Iowa closed out 2020 with an all-time high sports betting handle, and even better days are just ahead.

 Among the most popular sports betting apps in Iowa:

-William Hill: The state’s leading sportsbook app in betting handle has online partnerships with a half-dozen Iowa land-based casinos, including retail leader Prairie Meadows Racetrack & Casino in Altoona.
+William Hill is the state’s leading sportsbook app in betting handle has online partnerships with a half-dozen Iowa land-based casinos, including retail leader Prairie Meadows Racetrack & Casino in Altoona.
 William Hill agreed to be purchased by Caesars Entertainment in 2020, strengthening Caesars’ digital presence.

-FanDuel: Partner of Diamond Jo Casinos is battling DraftKings to be dominant national player in online betting and Daily Fantasy Sports.
+FanDuel, the Partner of Diamond Jo Casinos, is battling DraftKings to be dominant national player in online betting and Daily Fantasy Sports.
 Available in nearly every legal sports betting market, FanDuel is clear leader in New Jersey and Pennsylvania, the two top online sports betting states in the U.S.

-Hard Rock: Well-known music-themed gaming operator owns Sioux City property and offers sports betting apps in New Jersey and Iowa.
+Well-known music-themed gaming operator, Hard Rock owns Sioux City property and offers sports betting apps in New Jersey and Iowa.
 Promotion offers include parlay boosts and risk-free bets.

 February 2018: State Rep. Jake Highfill files bill to allow in-person and online sports betting in Iowa.
 Bill fails but sets framework for 2019 legislation.